bizzthemes/bizznis/readme.txt

 Parent Business Theme for WordPress
 ----

-Developed and Owned by Žljan Topiæ, http://bizzthemes.com/
+Developed and Owned by Zeljan Topic, http://bizzthemes.com/

 Install
 ----